mishelashala/zettelkasten/sources/Working Effectively with Legacy Code.md

 ## Avoid passing Null

 «The important thing to remember is this: Don't pass null in production code unless you have no other choice.», p111

+## Breaking dependency technique: Extract Interface

+«`Extract Interface` (362) is just one way of breaking a dependency on a parameter.», p135

+## How to test a "hidden" method

+«If we need to test a private method, we should make it public.
+If making it public bothers us, in most cases, it means that our class is doing too much and we ought to fix it.», p138

+## Testeability as a property of good design

+«Good design is testable, and design that isn't testable is bad.», p139

+## Pain as friction for change

+«the pain that we feel working in a legacy code base can be an incredible impetus to change.», p141

+## Command/Query Seperation

+«A method should be a command or a query, but not both.», p147

+## What is a command

+«A cmmand is a method that can modify the state of the object but that doesn't return a value.», p147

+## What is a query

+«A query is a method that returns a value but that does not modify the object.», p147

+## Invisible bugs

+«A change in one place can affect behavior someplace else; unless we have a test in place, we might never know about it.», p151

+## Silent side-effects

+«Effects can also propagate in silent, sneaky ways.
+If we have an object that accepts some object as a parameter, it can modify its state, and the change is reflected back into the rest of the application.», p164

+## The case for encapsulation

+«Encapsulation helps us reason about our code.
+In well-ensapsulated code, there are fewer paths to follow as you try to understand it.», p171

+## Tests and understandability

+«When we have test cases for a class, we can use them to reason about our code more directly.», p171

+## Interception Points

+«An _interception point_ is simply a point in your program where you can detect the effects of a particular change.», p174

+## Verifying undesired changes in state

+«Sometimes the only way you can be sure is by writing tests at the _interception point_ and then going back to the change point to alter the code a little bit and see if the tests fail.», p178

+## Higher-Level Interception Points

+«In most cases, the best _interception point_ we can have for a change is a public method on the class we're changing.», p178

 # Bibliography